LukaMrt/Client-manager-S1.01-02/README.md

 ./Customer_Manager
 ````

-## Note to colleagues

-If you are the duo which is evaluating this project, please notice that to see the execution time of each operation you
-need to provide options to the commands.
-If you don't, the execution time will include the time when the program is
-asking you for the options.
-Follow the instructions below or the help command to see the options.

 ## Usage

 To run the project, you need to compile it or run it into an IDE.
 You can run it with Clion or Visual Studio Code.
 The